ibm-cloud-docs/hlf-support/howto/console-upgrade-k8.md

 It is a best practice to upgrade your SDK to the latest version as part of a general upgrade of your network.
 While the SDK will always be compatible with equivalent releases of Fabric and lower, it might be necessary to upgrade to the latest SDK to leverage the latest Fabric features.
 Also, after upgrading, it's possible your client application may experience errors.
 Consult the your Fabric SDK documentation for information about how to upgrade.
 {: tip}

-## Upgrade to the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 from 2.5.x
+## Upgrade to the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0
 {: #upgrade-k8-steps-100}

-When you upgrade to {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 from 2.5.x  you need to update the webhook, the custom resource definitions (CRDs), the ClusterRole, and the operator using the following steps. **These same steps can be followed even if your deployment is behind a firewall.**
+When you upgrade to {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 you need to update the webhook, the custom resource definitions (CRDs), the ClusterRole, and the operator using the following steps. **These same steps can be followed even if your deployment is behind a firewall.**

 1. [Update webhook image.](#upgrade-k8-steps-100-webhook)
 2. [Update the CRDs.](#upgrade-k8-steps-100-crds)